 Stepfamilies can be successful if family members work to build healthy relationships.
 Find out how to help your child adjust to being part of a blended family.By Mayo Clinic Staff

 Relationships in stepfamilies can be complicated.
-When a new stepfamily forms, each family member faces a unique set of challenges.
+When a new stepfamily forms, each family member faces a unique set of adjustments.
 Still, it's possible to build a successful blended family.

 Listen to your child's fears and concerns, and allow your child to heal at his or her own pace.
 Don't expect your child's feelings to resolve quickly or at any specific moment — such as at your wedding or on moving day.

-To prevent your child from feeling overwhelmed by change, spend time nurturing family relationships that existed before the creation of your stepfamily.
+To reassure your child and prevent him or her from feeling overwhelmed by change, spend time nurturing family relationships that existed before the creation of your stepfamily.
 For example, plan special activities or outings that involve only you and your child.

 - Alone in dealing with his or her losses